Harry Burleigh: Singing career

 Burleigh began his singing career as the baritone in his family's quartet.
 By the time Burleigh left Erie in January 1892, he was singing with the city's best vocalists at civic events and church gatherings.
 At the end of the summer of 1892, Burleigh gave a performance in the Adirondacks, at North Hudson, New York, as the featured soloist in "the summer school for Christian workers".
 Nine months after arriving in New York City, Burleigh appeared in two Grand Encampment Concerts at the Metropolitan Church in Washington, D.C., as "the celebrated Western baritone."

 In 1894, he became a soloist for St. George's Episcopal Church in New York City.
 Some parishioners opposed hiring Burleigh at the all-white church, because of his race, at a time when other white New York Episcopal churches were forbidding black people to worship.
 J. P. Morgan, a member of St. George's at that time, cast the deciding vote to hire Burleigh.
 In spite of the initial problems obtaining the appointment, Burleigh became close to many members during his long tenure as a soloist at the church.
 In 1946, he retired from this position after 52 years.
 He was instrumental in starting its tradition of an annual Spirituals service every May (1924–55).
-His singing "The Palms" by Jean-Baptiste Faure was a Palm Sunday tradition for 50 years, and New York Mayor La Guardia arranged a radio broadcast from his office in 1944.
+His singing "The Palms" by Jean-Baptiste Faure was a Palm Sunday tradition for 50 years, and New York mayor Fiorello La Guardia arranged a radio broadcast from his office in 1944.
 In the late 1890s, Burleigh gained a reputation as a concert soloist, singing art songs and opera selections, as well as African-American folk songs.
 He sang before King Edward VII in London in 1908, among other prestigious European concerts.
 From 1900 to 1925, Burleigh was also a member of the synagogue choir at the Temple Emanu-El in New York, the only African-American to sing there.
 He also frequently worked with Walter F. Craig and his orchestra.

 Burleigh disdained recording and it was long (mistakenly) believed that no recording existed of his voice.
 He recorded once in 1919, for a small label run by his friend George Broome, and again in 1944 for St. George's Church.
 The 1919 recording exists, but the latter recordings have never been found.